mozilla/socialapi-dev/docs/socialAPI.md

 ---------------------------
 ### `social.notification-create`

 Sent by the worker, to create and display a notification object.
 This requests that the browser notify the user of an immediately-relevant change in state.
 See https://developer.mozilla.org/en/DOM/navigator.mozNotification for more detail.
-There is no 'response' sent back to the worker upon creation, however, if the user clicks on the notification a `social.notification-click` will be sent back with the ID of the notification.
+When the user clicks on the notification, the `social.notification-action` message is sent to the worker.
+The title of the notification will always be the name of the provider.

 NOTE: We want to augment the mozNotification object defined in the docs with an additional "type" field.
 Details TBD.
 NOTE: No way of allowing duration and no way exposed to "cancel" a notification (assumption is they are very short-lived).
 Is this OK?

 *Arguments:*

-** icon **
+**id**
+> String: An ID for the notification.
+This ID will not be displayed but will be passed back via a `social.notification-action` event if the user clicks on the notification.

+**type**
+> String: The Type string should be consistent for each **type** of notification.
+This may be used by some notification systems to provide user level filtering of notifications.
+A provider may choose any string for the type, but should keep the type strings consistent and descriptive for each type of action.
+For example, chat notifications should always have the same type string.
+Suggested/example notifications include:

+* social.providername.chat-request
+* social.providername.friend-request
+* social.providername.activity (e.g. someone posted to your activity stream)

+**icon**
 > String/null.
 The URL of an image to be placed in the notification.
-While this can be any valid URL, implementors are strongly encouraged to use a data URL to minimize latency.
+While this can be any valid URL, implementers are strongly encouraged to use a data URL to minimize latency.

-** title **
-> String: The title or heading displayed in the notification.

-** body **
+**body**
 > String: The body of the notification message.
 This body will be rendered as a hyperlink and may be clicked.
 HTML markup is not supported.

-** id **
-> String: An optional ID for the notification.
-This ID will not be displayed but will be passed back via a `social.notification-click` event if the user clicks on the notification.
-If null or an empty string, the body will not be rendered as a hyperlink and no notification will be sent on click.

-** url **
-> String: A url to open in a new tab when the user clicks on the notification

-** action **
+**action**
 > String: An action to perform when the user clicks on the notification.
-Currently the only actions supported are "callback" and "openServiceWindow".
-If action is defined, actionArgs should also be defined.
+If no action is provided, the notification is not clickable.
+Currently the only actions supported are ***link***, ***callback*** and ***openServiceWindow***.
+If the action is defined, actionArgs should also be defined.

-** actionArgs **
+**actionArgs**
-> Object: An object with arguments for actions (above).  "callback" will simply return the args to the worker.  "openServiceWindow" uses the following arguments:
+> Object: An object with arguments for actions (above).
+Supported actions and their actionArgs are:

-*** toURL ***
+* link
+  * toURL: String: url to open in a new browser tab
+* callback
+  * all arguments are returned to the worker (see `social.notification-action`)
+* openServiceWindow
-> String: url to open in the service window
+  * toURL: String: url to open in the service window

-*** name ***
-> String: a name attached to the window e.g. "chat"
+  * name: String: a name attached to the window e.g. "chat"

-*** options ***
-> String: window options, same as you would use with window.open
+  * options: String: window options, same as you would use with window.open

-### `social.notification-click`
+### `social.notification-action`

+Sent to the worker as a response to a "callback" notification, after the user has clicked on the notification.

 *Arguments:*

 **id**
 > String: the ID of the notification that was clicked.

+**action**
+> String: The **action** sent in `social.notification-create`.

+**actionArgs**
+> Object: The **actionArgs** sent in `social.notification-create`.